jac99/MinkLocMultimodal/README.md

 During the evaluation, a network input consists of a 3D point cloud and one RGB image with the closest timestamp.

 Before the network training or evaluation, run the below code to generate training pickles (with positive and negative point clouds for each anchor point cloud) and evaluation pickles.
-Training pickle format is optimized and different from the
-format used by PointNetVLAD code.
+Training pickle format is optimized and different from the format used in PointNetVLAD code.

 ```generate pickles
 cd generating_queries/